-Crawling strategy Implementing own crawling strategy for distributed backend.
+Writing custom crawling strategy Implementing your own crawling strategy.

 Using the Frontier with Scrapy Learn how to use Frontera with Scrapy.

 Settings Settings reference.

 Advanced usage

 3.1 What is a Crawl Frontier?

 Frontera is a crawl frontier framework, the part of a crawling system that decides the logic and policies to follow when a crawler is visiting websites (what pages should be crawled next, priorities and ordering, how often pages are revisited, etc).